 Do use a disclaimer

 Fiction example: “This is a work of fiction.
 Names, characters, businesses, places, events, and incidents are either the products of the author’s imagination or used in a fictitious manner.
 Any resemblance to actual persons, living or dead, or actual events is purely coincidental.”

-Memoir example: “This book is
+Memoir example: “This book is a

 Don’t assume a disclaimer will protect you.
 While it may help, the disclaimer alone isn’t a foolproof solution.
 Courts can rule these types of disclaimers null and void.